ga4gh/cat-vrs/schema/cat-vrs/core/def/DefiningContextConstraint.rst

       - string
       - 0..1
       - The 'logical' identifier of the Entity in the system of record, e.g. a UUID.
 This 'id' is unique within a given system, but may or may not be globally unique outside the system.
 It is used within a system to reference an object from another.
+   *  - label
+      - string
+      - 0..1
+      - A primary name for the entity.
+   *  - description
+      - string
+      - 0..1
+      - A free-text description of the Entity.
    *  - alternativeLabels
       - string
       - 0..m